stuartellis/multiform/README.md

 ## Dependencies

 - Terraform 1.x
+- A UNIX shell
-- Makefile implementation: A UNIX shell, *GNU Make* 3, *jq*
+- *GNU Make* 3 or above
+- *jq*
 - OPTIONAL: Docker

 The Python implementation requires Python 3.8 or above.
-It has no dependencies apart from the Python standard library.
+It only uses the Python standard library, and requires no other Python packages.

 ## Setup